emefff/Code-Aster-MPI-in-Singularity-of-SM2022/README.md

 Be careful, as we are ***root*** inside the container, the ${HOME} is not your /home/$USER directory anymore.

-Inside Salome-Meca, we need an info about the installed version of Code_Aster, therefore we
+Inside Salome-Meca, we need information about the installed version of Code_Aster, therefore we create and edit the following file

 ```
 Singularity> nano pkginfo.py
 ```

-Inside nano, we type or copy-paste
+Inside nano, we type or copy-paste below text

 ```
 pkginfo = [(16, 4, 0), 'n/a', 'n/a', '08/11/2023', 'n/a', 1, ['no source repository']]`
 ```

-and save this file (CTRL+O and ENTER, this nano is in french 😊).
+and save this file (CTRL+O and ENTER, this nano speaks french 😊).
 Note: modify as needed, if you install a different version etc.

 The following lines build Code_Aster in the container.
 Do not just copy with the button, execute them in succession, one by one in the container shell.
 If you get any errors, make sure you did not forget any of the previous steps.

 The cd command brings us into /home/$USER/dev/codeaster/src.
 Be careful, we cannot just type 'cd $USER/dev/codeaster/src' because we are ***root***.
 The git checkout command is very handy, basically at this step we choose the version we want.
 It could be a different version also, though make sure your Code_Aster version still matches the container's version.
 The other command should not create problems.
 Use a larger number of cores (e.g. jobs=8) to your liking.